jlengrand/introducing-kotlin-in-your-org/introducing-kotlin-in-your-org.md

 * Objectively better in many cases - easy sell?
 * Many colleagues are fine with Java
-* Find a way to bring in under attention
+* Find a way to bring Kotlin under attention

 ---

 ## Get others onboard!

-* Advent of Code - we organized it
+* Advent of Code - invite all engineers
+* Why don't you try a new language?
-* Communication channels Kotlin promotion
+* Promote Kotlin during AoC
 * Workfloor chat about AoC puzzles

 ![right fit](images/aoc.jpeg)